 Jill is a BABCP-registered and accredited psychotherapist.
 She qualified with an MSc in Rational Emotive and Cognitive Behaviour Therapy from Goldsmiths University.
 She is also an experienced dialectical behaviour therapist and worked at the adolescent unit and the acute hospital at the Priory in North London where she co-ran the DBT Programme for some three years.
 Jill also has extensive experience in the field of HIV and AIDS as a counsellor supporting people living with HIV and AIDS to rebuild their sense of self and promoting protection within the male sex worker industry.

 Prior to her therapeutic work Jill qualified as a teacher in 1995 and taught English and Drama until 2002.
 She also has a wealth of experience working as SENCO at a high school behavioural unit with children and young adults with special behavioural needs.

 Jill has a special interest in PTSD and associated disorders and is experienced in working with anxiety and depression using a combination of 1st and 3rd wave cognitive behavioural disciplines including mindfulness and Acceptance and Commitment Therapy.
-Jill has a rigorous approach to therapy; helping clients to learn and use therapeutic tools to unlock and change destructive patterns of thought and behaviour, which consistently threaten their capacity to experience a life worth living.
+Jill has a thorough approach to therapy; helping clients to learn and use therapeutic tools to unlock and change destructive patterns of thought and behaviour, which consistently threaten their capacity to experience a life worth living.